-"No it isn't."
+"No, it isn't."
 James tried to say.
 His voice just squeaked, making him more flustered as everyone laughed.
-Into this environment of merriment, Megan Jones marched, ignoring everyone until she made it in front of James.
+Into this environment of merriment, Megan Jones marched, ignoring everyone, until she stood in front of James.

 James looked up at her furious mien.
 Before he could ask what was wrong she slapped him across the face.

 "Pervert."
 She said and turned to leave.
-Susan and Hannah came rushing up from girls side.
+Susan and Hannah came rushing up from the girl's side.

 It was Roger who broke the silence.
 "Well I'm hungry, who wants some sausage?
 What about you Susan, or did you already get enough earlier?"

 Every eye turned to him.
 Then the wands came out and spells started flying.
 Roger ducked down behind Heather's chair, rolling out of the way.
 In the confusion, James decided to try and get a little bit of payback at Meagan for slapping him.
 He cast a stinging hex but missed, hitting Helga who'd just entered the room on her way to breakfast instead.
 Helga glared as at his unexpected betrayal and pulled her wand, a tear in her eye.

-More students started arriving from the dorms.
+More students arrived.
 The unlucky ones froze at the sight and got hit by an errant spell.
 The lucky ones were standing next to them.
 The smart ones yelled charge and dived right in- Wait that's the foolishly brave ones.
 When did Gryffindors get sorted into Hufflepuff?